How to get lipoma removal covered by insurance?

 Via: Sikander IqbalCC BY 3.0, via Wikimedia Commons

-5.Presence of blood cells in lipoma leading to angiolipoma
+2.Presence of blood cells leading to angiolipoma.Yes

 Lipoma: Symptoms